Martha-Irhirhi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. 2-groups is a script that shows you all the groups available

 4. 3-new_owner is a script that changes ownership of a file

+5. 4-empty is a script that creates an empty file called hello